mathewbushuru/algorithms/README.md

 ### Insertion Sort

 Insertion sort builds the final sorted array, one element at a time by shifting elements to the right until the correct position in the sorted portion of the array is found.
+An intuitive way that I have seen it being described is it is like sorting a hand of playing cards - take a card, find its correct place within sorted cards, and insert it at that location.

 **Algorithm**